marcoheinisch/ToDo-Editor/README.md

 ## About

+This project is highly based on [SethWalkeroo/Quiet-Text](https://github.com/SethWalkeroo/Quiet-Text) (MIT-License) from Seth Walker.

-Quiet Text aims to give you a **clean and simple** text editor experience.
+QuietToDo aims to give you a **clean and simple** text editor experience.
 Everything is right in front of you and all completely customizable to your preferences.
-Too many text editors clutter their ui with unnecessary tooling that overwhelms their users.
-It isn't uncommon for somebody to lose hours of their precious work day mulling over and disabling irritating configuration settings in their text editor/ide.
 We want to eliminate the annoyances of a noisy/busy text editing environment and bring you an environment that has the **main goal of increasing focus and eliminating distractions**.

 ## Notable Features